maemreyo/glean-vault/glean/99_Tools/backups/20251219_114518_1b8b0f_The giant heat pumps designed to warm whole districts.md

 Helsinki is in the process of radically overhauling its district heating system.
 The city has added heat pumps, biomass burners and electric boilers to a 1,400km network that links up nearly 90% of buildings in the Finnish capital, adds Mr Aaltonen.

-Heat pumps [[20_Vocabulary/convert|convert]] single kilowatt hours of electricity into multiple kilowatt hours of heat but electric boilers can't do this and are therefore considered less efficient.
+Heat pumps convert single kilowatt hours of electricity into multiple kilowatt hours of heat but electric boilers can't do this and are therefore considered less efficient.

 I ask why Helen Oy decided to install hundreds of megawatts of these boilers and Mr Aaltonen says that they are cheaper to install than heat pumps and having them also means he and colleagues don't have to rely entirely on the air, which is limited in terms of how much heat it can provide at scale.
 Plus, the electric boilers can help to soak up surplus renewables and provide an electricity grid-balancing function, he says.